iipeace/guider/README.md

 Guider
 =======

-Guider is an integrated performance analyzer.
+Guider is a comprehensive performance analysis tool designed to meet all your system performance needs.
-It provides most of the features needed to measure, analyze, test and verify system performance.
+With features like monitoring, profiling, tracing, visualization, control, logging, networking, testing, and utilities, Guider provides you with everything you need to measure, analyze, and verify your system's performance.
-It is made to work on all platforms from very old to modern.

-The features of Guider are as follows.
+Some of the key features of Guider include:
-* Monitoring
-* Profiling
-* Tracing
-* Visualization
-* Control
-* Logging
-* Networking
-* Test
-* Util

-Guider pursues characteristics as below.
-1. Easy to use: just run without any setting and installation
-2. Measure accurately: count, time in from us, size in from byte
+1. Accurate measurements: Guider provides measurements in units of count, time (in microseconds), and size (in bytes) for precise results.
-3. Provide all features: various functions for analysis and experiment
+2. Comprehensive functionality: Guider offers a range of functions for analysis and experimentation.
-4. Submit the report in detail: show as much information as possible
+3. Detailed reports: Guider provides in-depth reports with as much information as possible.
-5. Visualize through the browser: visualization output in svg format
+4. Browser-based visualization: Guider outputs visualizations in SVG format for easy viewing in a browser.
+5. Easy to use: Guider is designed to be simple and straightforward, with no need for installation or setup.

-Guider supports almost all platforms based on the Linux kernel, Some other operating systems are limited.
+Guider supports a wide range of platforms based on the Linux kernel, including distros like Ubuntu, CentOS, and RHEL, as well as Android, ccOS, webOS, Tizen, and AGL.
-* distro (Ubuntu, CentOS, RHEL, MX, Mint, Arch, Manjaro, ...)
-* Android
-* ccOS (Connected Car Operating System)
-* webOS
-* Tizen
-* GENIVI Development Platform (GDP)
-* Automotive Grade Linux (AGL) Platform
-* Windows [Limited]
-* MacOS [Limited]

-Guider supports the following architectures.
-* x86
-* x64
-* ARM
-* AArch64
+Limited support is also available for Windows and MacOS.
+In terms of architecture, Guider can work on x86, x64, ARM, AArch64.

 Output
 =======